Pakistan: Attack on school ends; militants dead, over 100 students killed

-About 140 people, mostly school children, were massacred on Tuesday when heavily armed Taliban militants stormed an army-run school in Peshawar, firing indiscriminately, leaving another 245 injured.
-Pakistan police said the attack on a school in Peshawar is over and all six militants have been killed
+About 140 people, mostly school children, were massacred when heavily armed militants stormed an army-run school in Peshawar.
+The terror attack is now over with all six militants killed

 Peshawar: In one of the worst acts of human savagery ever perpetrated, the Pakistani Taliban senselessly slaughtered 141 people, 132 of them children, in a brazen terror attack launched by its heavily armed gunmen and suicide bombers on an army-run school in Pakistan's Peshawar city in retaliation to the army's operation against extremists in North Waziristan.